tre3god/FinCademy/README.md

 ## Deployment

-Jump into the financial literacy e-learning world of FinCademy at https://fincademy.onrender.com/
+Jump into the financial literacy e-learning world of FinCademy [here](https://fincademy.onrender.com/).

 ---